Skip to cookie consent Skip to main content

 Living with an aortic aneurysm

 With modern treatments, it’s possible to live comfortably with an aortic aneurysm.
-In cases of smaller aneurysms in less risky locations, basic treatments may be sufficient to prevent noticeable symptoms.
-In more extreme cases, surgical intervention and the use of grafts can effectively repair the aneurysm.
-However, in both cases, risks remain, and ongoing monitoring by your physician is important.
+In cases of smaller aneurysms in less risky locations, basic treatments may prevent noticeable symptoms.
+In more extreme cases, surgery can effectively repair the aneurysm.
+However, in both cases, ongoing monitoring with your physician is important.

 FAQs

-A heart-healthy diet is recommended.
-Avoid foods high in fats (especially saturated fats) and sugars, red meats, sugary beverages, and alcohol.
+Eat a heart-healthy diet as much as possible.
+Try to limit foods high in fat (especially saturated fat) and sugar, red meat, sugary beverages, and alcohol.

 • Dizziness or light-headedness